 Most recently, Arielle edited several episodes of Settle Down, a series for OUTtv as well as Get Hooked, a series for OUTtv and AMI.
-Her other notable editing credits include CBC Gem’s True Dating Stories for which she received a CCE Award nomination.
+She was Nominated for two Canadian Screen Awards in 2026 for her work on both series.

 Arielle also won Best Editing at Blood in the Snow Film Festival in 2024 for the short film How To Stay Awake.